hoomexsun/xlit/README.md

 The repository contains high level implementation in python and the content is deeply organized.
 Refer to Theory Section for better understanding.

 - The different modules are stored in `src` directory.
 Since it is too big, there will be no further explanation.
 You can modify or extend the implementation for your own work.
-- The data is stored in `examples` directory.
+- The data is stored in `data` directory.
 You can use your own data to test the methods.
-- Additionally, baseline models are included.
+- Additionally, baseline models are included in `src`.

 ## 2. Use in your repository (as submodule)